ohduran/ohduran.github.io/04contact.md

 ### Why do you blog?

-It's a selfish thing, mostly: I keep track of my thinking process.
-I read things, then think about what they're about, and finally document my research with a public post, all ready for you to tear it down and criticise the way you want to.
+To keep track of my thinking process.
+I read things, then think about them, and finally document my research with a public post.

-I wrote with the hope that other people may find it helpful or interesting or relevant in any way.
+I wrote with the hope that other people may find it helpful in any way.

 ### Get in touch